Beginner Astronomy: Your Guide to Unveiling the Wonders of the Universe

 From Novice to Expert: Advancing Your Skills in Amateur Astronomy

-Amateur astronomers spend an average of 10-20 hours per month observing the night sky.
+Amateur astronomers spend an average of 10-20 hours per month observing the stars and other objects.6 This is the best way to improve your skills, get started and make mistakes.
+Learn by doing.

 What is amateur astronomy, and how does it differ from professional astronomy?